pthivierge/data-reader-cmdline/README.md

 	                         tags that will be read, this will also help optimizing the application

-	-p, --parallel             Gather data using parallel calls instead of bulk-Parrallel.
-This is another good performing
-	                         technique, it uses more network calls though. depending on your network this may or may not give good performances.

 	--st                       (Default: *-1d) Start Time to query data

 	--et                       (Default: *) End Time to query data

-	--enableWrite              (Default: False) Outputs the data into text files

-	--outFileName              file name to output data.
-Works with the EnableWrite option.
-A datetime and a .csv extension wil appended the the name.  ex: c:\temp\data would suffice

-	--eventsPerFile            (Default: 50000) Number of events to write per file

 	--eventsPerRead            (Default: 10000) Defines how many events should be read per data call.